aabdelw1/dsa-key-recovery/README.md

 Let’s recall DSA signature.

-- There are public parameters (p, q, g), wherepandqare large primes; p−1 is a multiple of q and g is a group generator.
+- There are public parameters (p, q, g), where p and q are large primes; p−1 is a multiple of q and g is a group generator.
 Also, H(·) is a cryptographic hash function.
 - Key generationKeyGen generates secret keyx